Holocaust trains: Role of railways in the Final Solution

 Following the Wannsee Conference of 1942, the Nazis began to murder Jews in large numbers at death camps, newly built as part of Operation Reinhard.
 Since 1941, the Einsatzgruppen, mobile extermination squads, were already conducting mass shootings of Jews in Eastern Europe.
-The Jews of Western Europe were either deported to ghettos emptied through mass killings, such as the Rumbula massacre of the inhabitants of the Riga Ghetto, or sent directly to Treblinka, Belzec and Sobibór, extermination camps built in spring and summer of 1942 only for gassing.
+The Jews of Western Europe were either deported to ghettos emptied through mass killings, such as the Rumbula massacre of the inhabitants of the Riga Ghetto, or sent directly to Treblinka, Belzec, and Sobibór, extermination camps built in spring and summer of 1942 only for gassing.
 Auschwitz II Birkenau gas chambers began operating in March.
-The last death camp, Majdanek, began operating them in late 1942.
+The last death camp, Majdanek, began operating gas chambers in late 1942.

 At Wannsee, the SS estimated that the "Final Solution" could ultimately eradicate up to 11 million European Jews; Nazi planners envisioned the inclusion of Jews living in neutral and non-occupied countries such as Ireland, Sweden, Turkey, and the United Kingdom.
 Deportations on this scale required the coordination of numerous German government ministries and state organisations, including the Reich Security Main Office (RSHA), the Reich Transport Ministry, and the Reich Foreign Office.
 The RSHA coordinated and directed the deportations; the Transport Ministry organized train schedules; and the Foreign Office negotiated with German-allied states and their railways about "processing" their own Jews.

+The deportation trains did not make major demands on the railways' resources; a typical day during the 1941-2 period would see 30,000 rail services operated by the Reichsbahn - of these, just two would be deportation trains.
+They were also a low priority, and SS officials such as Franz Novak often faced difficulty in securing the rolling stock needed.

-The journey and point of arrival
+Journey and point of arrival

 The first trains with German Jews expelled to ghettos in occupied Poland began departing from central Germany on 16 October 1941.
-Called Sonderzüge (special trains), the trains had low priority for the movement and would proceed to the mainline only after all other transports went through, inevitably extending transport time beyond expectations.
+Called Sonderzüge (special trains), the trains had low priority for the movement and frequently had to wait for other trains to pass, inevitably extending transport time beyond expectations.